Looking Ahead in Wayne

 City Council Meetings

 Regular City Council meetings are at 5:30 p.m. on the first and third Tuesdays of each month in city hall at 306 Pearl Streets.
-Come experience local governance in action!
+Come on by and see what City government does!